 (This article is a fully updated version of the original article published in November 2011 under the title “Creating a Foresight and Warning Model: Mapping a Dynamic Network (I)”).
 Mapping risk and uncertainty is the second step of a proper process to correctly anticipate and manage risks and uncertainties.
 This stage starts with building a model, which, once completed, will describe and explain the issue or question at hand, while allowing for anticipation or foresight.
-In other words, with the end of the first step, you have selected a risk, an uncertainty, or a series of risks and uncertainties, or an issue of concern, with its proper time frame and scope, for example, what are the risks and uncertainties to … Read More
+In other words, with the end of the first step, you have selected a risk, an uncertainty, or a series of risks and uncertainties, or an issue of concern, with its proper time frame and scope, for example, what are the risks and uncertainties to … Read more

 This article is the third of a series looking for a methodology that would fulfill the challenging criteria demanded by our time.
 We shall now focus on scenarios, which are a way to simulate how the actors we defined and described during the previous step interact, not only among themselves but also with their environment, up until the end of the chosen timeframe.
 Using the precedent post’s game of chess analogy, with scenarios we imagine the various ways the game may “end”.
-Related Towards an Operational Methodology to Analyze Future Security Threats and Political Risk (1)Methodology to Analyze Future Security Threats (2): a Game of Chess How to Analyze Future Security Threats (3): Scenarios as an Organic Living SystemHow to Analyse Future Security Threats (4): Scenarios … Read more
+Towards an Operational Methodology to Analyse Future Security Threats and Political Risk (1)Methodology to Analyse Future Security Threats (2): a Game of ChessHow to Analyse Future Security Threats (3): Scenarios as an Organic Living SystemHow to Analyse Future Security Threats (4): Scenarios … Read more

 This article is the second of a series looking for a methodology that would fulfill the challenging criteria demanded by our time.
 Previously, we saw that a single “story” initially told at a general level, the political dynamics that are at the core of a polity, could be used to build the very specific model needed to answer a strategic foresight and warning (national security) question or a political risk interrogation.
 Very practically, how shall we do that?
 How are generic dynamics going to help us with our task?
 How can we proceed?
 This is what we shall see now.
-Related Towards an Operational Methodology to Analyze Future Security Threats and Political Risk (1) Methodology to Analyze Future Security Threats (2): a … Read More
+Related Towards an Operational Methodology to Analyze Future Security Threats and Political Risk (1) Methodology to Analyze Future Security Threats (2): a … Read more

 Global Trends 2030 compares our current transition period with 1815, 1919, 1945 and 1989.
 Yet we have not known recently any global systemic war.
 Thus why choose such a comparison?
 What could explain such a puzzling choice and what could we learn from it, for our understanding of the world and its potential future(s)?